PNG parliament attempts to end political crisis

-PORT MORESBY (Reuters) - Papua New Guinea’s parliament endorsed on Wednesday Peter O‘Neill as prime minister for the third time in a bid to resolve a long-running crisis over the leadership of the resource-rich South Pacific nation.
+PORT MORESBY, May 30 (Reuters) - Papua New Guinea’s parliament endorsed on Wednesday Peter O‘Neill as prime minister for the third time in a bid to resolve a long-running crisis over the leadership of the resource-rich South Pacific nation.

 However, a PNG expert said the vote for O‘Neill was probably illegal as parliament had already been suspended and writs have been issued for national elections in June.